 [Section 175SB inserted by No. 75 of 1992 s.
 4 (as amended by No. 43 of 1996 s.
 26).]

 175SC.
-Disclosure of electoral expenditure incurred by groups
+Electoral expenditure by group, return as to required

 (1) Subject to subsection (2), the agent of a group in an election shall, before the expiration of 15 weeks after the polling day in the election, lodge a return with the Electoral Commissioner in an approved form setting out details of all electoral expenditure in relation to the election incurred by or with the authority of persons included in the group.